-In a world where more and more of that result page is being taken up by paid advertising, it’s no wonder others want to monetize on this once-open platform.
+Paid advertising takes up more and more of the results page each year.
+So for marketers it’s no wonder.
+That others want to monetize on this once-open platform.
 Another pro-net neutrality argument is that users will bounce from a site if it doesn’t load immediately.
 By slowing down the connection for specific sites, internet service providers ensure these sites lose business.
 That means the future of digital marketing could involve paying out for ads AND for internet speed.

 Net Neutrality Threatened

 Currently, the FCC (Federal Communications Commissions) has strong Net Neutrality rules in place to ensure users have the strongest protection possible.
 These rules are based on Title II of the Communications Act.
 The new FCC chairman, Ajit Varadaraj Pai, is in favor of ditching Title II and going for a ‘light touch’ Title I approach.
-This would mean control of the internet would be put back in the internet service providers’ hands, which spells trouble for small business owners, startups and entrepreneurs who need an open internet to reach customers.
+This change would mean.
+The internet service provider would control the internet.
+Which Small business owners, startups, and entrepreneurs smell the trouble coming.
+All three rely on an open internet platform.

-These service providers have a history of ‘throttling’ competitors to boost their own products, but they were held accountable for their violations.
+These service providers have a history of ‘throttling’ competitors.
+So they can ultimately boost their own products.
+However the company was held accountable.
 Imagine a world where these mega-corporations could do whatever they wanted!
 In May of this year, a process began to roll back open Internet rules that have been in place since 2015.
 The motion will go through an official period of public feedback on the FCC website before the final decision is made before the end of the year.

 The Edge of a Cliff